By Nancy Armitage

 1. San Marino Ranch, Huntington Drive, San Marino, Calif.

 (Wintertime; The typical time that the Huntingtons would arrive at the San Marino Ranch was Jan., Feb., Mar., April, & May but their “In-residence” times varied every year.
 Sometimes, H. E. Huntington & Arabella arrived as late as April depending on what they were doing.
 In 1916 & 1919, they spent a great deal of time at the Ranch, they were War Years – the Huntingtons were at the San Marino Ranch almost all year long.
 The Huntington’s servant staff at the Huntington Mansion on the San Marino Ranch varied from 25 –110 employees: maids, butlers, footmen, gardeners, workmen, librarians, cook & dessert chefs, secretaries, valets, ranchmen, horsemen, fruit pickers, vegetable gardeners, etc .
 In 1919 & 1920, H. E. Huntington employed 110 people; they were building the Huntington Library Building in those years.
-There were engineers, carpenters, masons and tile layers, butlers, librarians, secretarys, maids, gardeners, birdman – aviary “birdmen”, painters, gardeners, etc.
+There were engineers, carpenters, masons and tile layers, butlers, librarians, secretarys, maids, gardeners, birdman – aviary “birdmen”, painters, and gardeners, etc.

 1910 – 1927